TrueBlocks/trueblocks-core/src/dev_tools/goMaker/templates/model-intros/name.md

 much more readable.

-Unlike the blockchain data itself, which is globally available and impossible to censor, the association of names with address is not on chain (excepting ENS, which, while fine, is incomplete).
+Unlike the blockchain data itself, which is globally available and impossible to censor, the association of names with addresses is not on chain (excepting ENS, which, while fine, is incomplete).
 TrueBlocks allows you to name addresses of interest to you and either share those names (through an on-chain mechanism) or keep them private if you so desire.